 Stewart Investors includes investment professionals based in Edinburgh, London, Singapore and Sydney.
-Team members' experience level in the industry ranges from several decades through to recent graduate hires.
-The team's current industry experience average is 12 years and tenure with the team averages 8 years.
+Team members' experience in the industry ranges from several decades through to recent graduate hires.
+The team's current industry experience average is 12 years and tenure within the team averages 9 years.1

-Everyone on the investment team is first and foremost a company research analyst.
-Portfolio managers are simply analysts with additional responsibilities.
+Portfolio Managers are simply analysts with additional responsibilities.
 Engagement and voting decisions are fully integrated into the responsibilities of all analysts.

-The Lead Portfolio Managers are responsible for selecting investee companies for inclusion in the portfolio, managing portfolio risk and adhering to the strategy and risk parameters.
-The Lead Portfolio Managers are supported by the Co and Deputy Portfolio Managers, and the team of analysts.
+The lead Portfolio Managers are responsible for selecting investee companies for inclusion in the portfolio, managing portfolio risk and adhering to the strategy and risk parameters.
+The lead Portfolio Managers are supported by the co and deputy Portfolio Managers, and the team of analysts.